ASHG Annual Awards

 In 2019, ASHG has also partnered with NHGRI and H3Africa to add up to 25 additional awards to individuals living in countries in Africa categorized by the World Bank as having low-income or lower-middle-income economies, with priority given to trainees and early- to mid-career investigators.
 Awardees will receive up to $3,000 in travel support arranged through the H3Africa program.

-ASHG, in partnership with the National Human Genome Research Institute (NHGRI) and Color Genomics, launched the Human Genetics Scholars Initiative in April 2019 to help advance diversity and inclusion in the field.
+ASHG, in partnership with the National Human Genome Research Institute (NHGRI), Color, and Biogen, launched the Human Genetics Scholars Initiative in April 2019 to help advance diversity and inclusion in the field.
 To be considered for the award, you must submit an abstract by the June 6 deadline and your application by June 13, 2019.

 Over the course of this two-year, intensive program, each scholar will receive: